In this edition: LMP goes to Ohio, seeking storytellers, community announcements, job openings, local media & grant deadlines, and more.

 To receive this LMP monthly community update by email, subscribe to our newsletter.

-Submit announcements for inclusion in this newsletter by the 25th of each month.
+We invite you to submit announcements/deadlines for inclusion in this newsletter by the 25th of each month.
+You can do that here.